SpiRaL-network/PokemonAnilTranslated/README.md

 IMPORTANT :

-I do not own this game, I just translated it quickly to be able to play the last version of Pokémon Anil (v2.08) in English.
+I do not own this game, I patch it quickly to be able to play the last version of Pokémon Anil (v2.08) in English.

 If the author or someone wants me to deleted this repo, feel free to contact me.